L-Marcel/tailwind-factory/README.md

 Download the alpha version at your own risk, it is still undocumented and has changed a lot.
 I'm making it available to perform tests in the production environment.

-Okay, it's working on: tailwind-factory-homepage.vercel.app
+Okay, it's working on: https://tailwind-factory-homepage.vercel.app

 There isn't much yet, but I'm still going to make a lot of changes.
 I'm having problems with setting paths in my development environment and production environment.